Video Game History Foundation: Activities

 Per the Video Game History Foundation's mission statement, the foundation's primary goal is to catalog, digitize (rip), and preserve the history of video games.
 The media preserved by the foundation covers a broad spectrum; in addition to video games, the foundation also archives source code, design documents, press kits, posters, video tapes, newspapers, and photographs.
 Particular attention is given to preserving the promotional ephemera produced during a game's release window, which may not necessarily be preserved as thoroughly as the games themselves.
 Cifaldi has characterized this ephemera as being immensely valuable to historians, commenting; "I think that the greatest discoveries we're going to find are on materials that people don't know are important."

 The foundation seeks to aid and facilitate video game museums and archives by donating collected material after its preservation.
 Artifacts in the foundation's possession are often transitory, and are donated to a permanent home after their digitization and archival.

-A "digital library" of the VGHF's collected assets is currently under development, a task which Cifaldi estimated would take several years given the size and scope of the project.
+A "digital library" of the VGHF's began shortly after founding, a task which Cifaldi estimated would take several years given the size and scope of the project.
 As an intermediary solution, the foundation periodically selects assets from their "backend library" to upload and publish online.
+Early access to the digital library was made available to the public in January 2025.
+The Digital Library launched by VGHF contains over 30,000 files and index of gaming media, including but not limited to text archive, video game magazine media, and game development and production material.
+The VGHF also possesses unprocessed physical media, which will eventually be processed into digital media for wider access.

+In August 2025, the VGHF announced its acquisition of the early video game newsletter Computer Entertainer, which they released under a Creative Commons Attribution license.
+The newsletter was notable for its coverage of video games in North America during the early to mid-1980s, including reviews and release dates.

 The VGHF has also contracted with Wata Games which manages the evaluation and rating of sealed games for video game collectors prior to sale or auction.
 Wata has supplied the VGHF details of any prototype games that they have received for review to add to Foundation's database.

 The Foundation launched its Video Game Source Project in October 2020, an effort to collect the original source code and other assets for classic video games which it will house in its archives and make available for researchers.
 The first two games added to this include The Secret of Monkey Island and Monkey Island 2: LeChuck's Revenge.
 They also included Power Up Baseball, an arcade game that had been in development by Midway in the 1990s in the style of NBA Jam but cancelled due to poor testing results.